AlexCarusoFan4/WinyamaDroneYard/README.md

 cdk deploy --require-approval never
 ```

-Everything is handled by the CDK.
-It will deploy an S3 bucket, a Lambda function, and an AWS Batch
+Everything is handled by AWS CDK.
+It will deploy all the resources for you automatically.
-environment (using the default VPC.)
-CDK will handle the entire deployment including building
-the docker container, uploading it to ECR, setting up all the permissions, and preparing all the
-services.

 ### Usage
 After the solution is deployed, you will have an S3 bucket, eg: